HOW WE OPERATE

 3Policy Influences Poverty Rates: The domestic and foreign policies of the United States have a tremendous impact on creating or reducing poverty overseas.
 One report by Oxfam, found that the U.S. could help more impoverished people in Africa by doing away with subsidies to wealthy U.S. cotton farmers than it does with the minuscule amount of aid going to Africa.

 The Borgen Project operates at the 10,000 foot level.
 We go big.
 We work with leaders of the most powerful nation on Earth to improve their response to the global poverty crisis.

 THE PER-DOLLAR IMPACT OF INNOVATIVE ADVOCACY

 $5,000: Amount an aid agency needs to build one freshwater well that provides 250 people with clean drinking water.

-$2,000: Amount we need to send The Borgen Project’s unpaid President to Capitol Hill to meet directly with 70 congressional offices and build support for a bill that will provide 100 million people with access to clean drinking water (Water for the World Act).
+$2,000: Amount we need to meet directly with 70 congressional offices and build support for a bill that will provide 100 million people with access to clean drinking water (Water for the World Act).

 …Advocacy in a Nut Shell: With the amount an aid agency needs to assist hundreds of people, The Borgen Project is able to shape policy that helps millions of people.